 ECFVG helps bridge the gap between the dream for some veterinarians of licensure in the United States, and the reality of achieving the American Dream.

 ECFVG certificate holders enrich the US veterinary profession by increasing diversity.
-In 2021, more than 137 ECFVG certificates will be awarded to graduates of more than 63 different veterinary schools in approximately 37 different countries.
-Since the inception of the current certification program (January 1, 1973) through December 31, 2021, the ECFVG has awarded more than 6,921 certificates.
+In 2022, 168 ECFVG certificates were awarded to graduates of more than 100 different veterinary schools in approximately 41 different countries.
+Since the inception of the current certification program (January 1, 1973) through December 31, 2022, the ECFVG has awarded more than 7,089 certificates.

 Four Steps to ECFVG Certification